eileraas/IS-309/Assignment 2/README.md

 CREAT_ LOCATION: We can add data in location and printed out error message about attributes that has NULL, however it is not fully completed.
 We have made an attempt, marked / * * / around it.

 We had a trouble on the create_member procedure (no complied).
 Ling has taken over and succesffuly made it work.
+Updates on 3/5/2019.
+Previously we had a trouble on Create_location procedures as well.
+Ling has taken over and succesfully made it work.